Laveno-Mombello: Transport

 Laveno-Mombello is served by Laveno-Mombello railway station, managed by Rete Ferroviaria Italiana, and by Laveno-Mombello Nord railway station, managed by Ferrovienord.
 A car ferry links the town with Intra (Verbania) on the western side of Lago Maggiore.

+In 1963, Laveno-Mombello inaugurated its cable car system, connecting in about 15 minutes visitors from the center of Laveno to the summit area of Mount Sasso del Ferro, reaching the locality commonly referred as “Poggio Sant’Elsa.”